Matthew Simpson, LMHC · Washington State · Telehealth

 Therapy goes deeper.
 Coaching works at the level of strategy and behavior — what you do differently between sessions.
 Therapy works at the level of the parts underneath: the shame, the protective strategies, the patterns that don't respond to better systems alone.
 I also run High Signal Coaching for clients who need executive function support without the clinical frame.
 Some people do both.

-Book a free 20-minute pre-consultation through Alma.
-You'll pick a time, get an immediate confirmation with a Zoom link, and have a real conversation about what's going on and whether this approach is the right fit.
+Book a free 20-minute pre-consultation online.
+You'll pick a time and receive confirmation with video-link details.
+A real conversation about what's going on and whether this approach is the right fit.
 No paperwork, no commitment.

 You already know something needs to change.